 Every submitted text is to be initially accepted by the two members of the Editorial Staff.
 They will confirm the reception of the text and inform the author whether – or on what conditions – it can be submitted to the peer-review process.
 The editors evaluate a paper solely on the basis of its objective value, its quality, and its compliance with the profile of the journal.
 If their initial assessment is negative a paper is to be rejected.
 If they differ in opinion, the final decision will be made by the Editor-in-Chief after consulting Deputy Editors-in-Chief and the members of the Advisory Board.
 If their verdict will be positive, they will send their suggestions for potential improvements to the author.
 The estimated time for the Editorial Staff’s feedback should not exceed 4 months in the academic year.

 After that, the text is subject to the double-blind peer-review process.
 Based on the referees’ recommendations and suggestions, the Editor-in-Chief makes the final decision regarding the publication.
 The Editor-in-Chief – with help of the Deputy Editors-in-Chief – monitors the whole editorial process (including peer-review process) ensuring its neutral, honest, and transparent character.
-He also guarantees that it fulfills, at every stage, the generally accepted ethical standards.
-He also guarantees the compliance with the copyright law.
+He also guarantees that it fulfills, at every stage, the generally accepted ethical standards laid down in more detail in our Publishing Ethics and Malpractice Statement.